 Kim joined the BEIO project in October 2016 and works mainly on the transcription and coding of interviews.
 She holds a BA in Modern Languages, Cultures and Economics from the university of Gießen and is currently studying in the MA program Applied Linguistics in Bonn.
 She also works as a language teacher at TSI Bonn, which goes hand in hand with her interest in interlanguage and EFL.

-Susanne Strubel-Burgdorf (sen. researcher), Katharina Weber, Lena Maria Simmert, Karolina Jagodzinski and Elisabeth Hampel.
+Susanne Strubel-Burgdorf (sen. researcher), Pawel Sickinger (sen. researcher), Katharina Weber, Lena Maria Simmert, Karolina Jagodzinski, Elisabeth Hampel and Gaby Axer.

 Professor Klaus P. Schneider - Faculty Head of Bonn Applied English Linguistics